In 2021/22 we will spend around £370m providing services to our communities and invest £50m in large-scale projects across our services.

 How is the budget split between our Services?

 |Corporate and Housing Services||33,789|

 Savings options approved

-As part of the budget, investment programmes across the Falkirk Council area were also agreed to run over the next five years helping to fund major projects and work to improve the area.
-In total, £265m will be committed to the various projects.
+As part of the budget, investment across the Falkirk Council area was agreed for the next five years helping to fund major projects and improve the area.
+In total, over £310m will be committed to various projects, including:

 - Extensions to five Primary Schools (£6.1m)

 - Buy Back of PPP Secondary Schools (£5.6m)

 - Falkirk Crematorium New Cremators and External Works (£2.1m)